 The average cost of Medicare Advantage plans in Racine, Wisconsin

 |Anthem BCBS||$0||$6,700||LOCAL PPO||4|

-The Wisconsin Basic plan offers state-mandated benefits and other fundamental Medicare benefits.
-It also adds 175 days of mental healthcare for the recipient’s lifetime.
-The monthly premiums for this plan range from $111.67 to $380.87.
+The Racine, Wisconsin Medicare Supplement Basic plan offers state-mandated benefits and other fundamental Medicare benefits.
+It also adds 175 days of mental healthcare for the recipient’s lifetime—the monthly premiums for this plan range from $111.67 to $380.87.

-The Wisconsin 50% Plan is similar to Medigap Plan K in that it covers about 50% of most of the Part & B expenses.
+The Wisconsin 50% Plan is similar to Medigap Plan K because it covers about 50% of most of the Part B expenses.
 Other riders are available for this plan, including coverage for the Part B deductible or excess charges.
 The premiums for this plan range from $93.40 to $93.70.

-The Wisconsin HDED Plan, or high-deductible plan, is similar to the Wisconsin 50% plan.
+The Wisconsin HDED or high-deductible plan is similar to the Wisconsin 50% plan.
 The only difference between these two plans is the $2,340 deductible of the HDED Plan.
 The premiums for this plan are much lower, ranging from $65.23 to $88.71.